billz/simple-commerce/README.md

 I used the [PM2](https://pm2.keymetrics.io/) daemon process manager to keep Stripe's Node.js backend online 24/7.
 Over many years of operation it never missed a beat.

+Naturally, other payment processing solutions are available but I found Stripe fairly easy to integrate.

-## Hosting requirments
+## Hosting requirements
-My commerce site ran reliably on a Linode 1GB Nanode server and required almost zero maintenance, apart from periodically updating shop settings and inventories.
+My commerce site ran reliably on a Linode 1GB Nanode shared server and required almost zero maintenance, apart from periodically updating shop settings and inventories.
 Your hosting needs may differ.